Updated November 2, 2021

 If you’re purchasing 4 pairs of pajamas that are regular priced $168,

-- Use a Hanna Andersson promo code or referral code to save $20 off, bringing price to $80.80.
+- Use a Hanna Andersson promo code or referral code to save $20 off, bringing the price to $80.80.

 - Make your purchase through a cash back shopping site and get 2% cash back (that percentage amount can vary throughout the year).
 You’re getting back $1.62 back, bringing the price down to $78.98.

-- Make your purchase with a cashback rewards credit card.
+- Make your purchase with a cash back rewards credit card.
 I get 1.529% cash back so I’ll use this figure as an example.
 That’s another $1.24 you’re getting back, bringing the price down to $77.74.

 Doing this can bring the price of $42 pajamas down to $19.44.

-And you don’t even have to wait until clearance markdowns at end of season.
+And you don’t even have to wait until clearance markdowns at the end of the season.
 (Although I do love Hanna Andersson Final Sale and Clearance.)
 And when your kids are done wearing these pajamas (and you’ve let them wear them through and through to get your money’s worth), you can resell them.

 Assuming they’re in average condition when you’re kids have outgrown them (some fade, a couple light stains), you can fairly easily make back $32 by selling them in a Facebook Buy Sell Trade group or other used clothing marketplace online.